 Leviticus 13:45–46 (NKJV) “Now the leper on whom the sore is, his clothes shall be torn and his head bare; and he shall cover his mustache, and cry, ‘Unclean!
 Unclean!’
 46 He shall be unclean.
 All the days he has the sore he shall be unclean.
 He is unclean, and he shall dwell alone; his dwelling shall be outside the camp.”

-Imagine the horrible life of isolation, living in a leper colony, outside the city!
+Imagine the horrible life of isolation, forced into a leper colony, outside the city!
 The leper’s clothes were required to be torn as identification and a constant expression of grief, and if anyone clean came anywhere near the leper, he was required to cry out “unclean, unclean,” while making sure his germs were not spread to others with his hand cuffed over his mouth.

-It’s not random, however, to see that the day would come, when the Messiah shows up who not only healed the lepers, but touched them compassionately (Matthew 10:8; Mark 1:40-45).
+How beautiful the day must have been, when the Messiah arrived, who not only healed the lepers, but touched them compassionately (Matthew 10:8; Mark 1:40-45).
 Sin ravages but Jesus is able to heal and cleanse any and all of us from all forms of “leprosy.”

 Mark 6:12-13, “So they went out and preached that people should repent.
 And they cast out many demons, and anointed with oil many who were sick, and healed them.”